nwjs/node/doc/api/process.md

   options were set, but the port number chosen was invalid or unavailable.
 * `13` **Unfinished Top-Level Await**: `await` was used outside of a function in the top-level code, but the passed `Promise` never resolved.
+* `14` **Snapshot Failure**: Node.js was started to build a V8 startup
+  snapshot and it failed because certain requirements of the state of the application were not met.
 * `>128` **Signal Exits**: If Node.js receives a fatal signal such as `SIGKILL` or `SIGHUP`, then its exit code will be `128` plus the value of the signal code.
 This is a standard POSIX practice, since